Olivers in Miami Beach

 - What did the most recent inspection of Olivers in Miami Beach find?

-- Olivers in Miami Beach was most recently inspected on March 24, 2026 with 1 violation(s).
+- Olivers in Miami Beach was most recently inspected on June 5, 2026 with 8 violation(s), including 1 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has Olivers in Miami Beach ever been shut down?